 Intercollegiate Center for Classical Studies in Rome

 The Ohio State University is a member of a consortium that sponsers the Intercollegiate Center, which offers fully accredited courses in art history, ancient history, and classical studies.
 Courses are scheduled on a semester basis (2 per year: September to mid-December and early February to May) and students normally take four to five courses a semester.
-For more information about this program, contact Professor Richard Fletcher.
+For more information about this program, contact Professor Tom Hawkins.

 College Year in Athens

 College Year in Athens provides college-level instruction in Greek studies for American undergraduates.
 The faculty consists of distinguished American, British, and Greek scholars, and usually includes a visiting professor from abroad and specialists from the American School of Classical Studies.
-For more information, contact Prof. Tom Hawkins; 414 University Hall.
+For more information, contact Professor Tom Hawkins.

 Greek Study Tour